1. How much will a new well cost?

 * When handling chlorine or any potentially harmful chemicals, be sure to wear rubber gloves and safety glasses. *

 Before you start it will help you to know the well’s depth, diameter, and pH level.
 You can find the well depth stamped on the underside of the well cap or on a label affixed to the expansion tank.
 If not, try calling the company who drilled the well.
 Most wells are six inches in diameter, but you should measure the inside of the casing to be sure.
 For a typical 6 inch diameter well use 20 to 40 ounces of bleach for every 100 feet of well depth.
 The pH level can be found on water test results or by using test strips purchased at pool supply stores.
 The pH scale measures the acidity or alkalinity of water on a scale of 1 to 14, 1 being the most acidic, 7 being neutral and 14 being the most alkaline.
 Chlorine is most effective in water with a low pH; in fact, a chlorine solution in 7 pH water has a 75% greater biocidal efficiency than a solution in 8 pH water.
-If your well water has a pH that is greater than 7, you can add vinegar to your well before adding the chlorine and allow it to mix for 30 minutes to lower the pH.
+If your well water has a pH that is greater than 7, you can add white vinegar to your well before adding the chlorine and allow it to mix for 30 minutes to lower the pH.
 Use the same amount of vinegar as the amount of bleach that your well dimensions require.